OhioHealth Physician Group

 Several months ago, an OhioHealth cardiologist contacted Dr. Passias about one of his patients.
 He said the man wasn't doing very well, and he was concerned.
 Dr. Passias saw the patient the very next morning and immediately set up diagnostic testing, including a CT scan.
-Together with a team of an OhioHealth radiologist, a scheduler and an insurance pre-certification specialist at the campus, Dr. Passias was able to get the CT scan that day and the patient’s cancer diagnosis a few hours later.
+Together with a team of an OhioHealth radiologist, a scheduler and an insurance pre-certification specialist, Dr. Passias was able to get the CT scan that day and the patient’s cancer diagnosis a few hours later.
 “We were able to give my patient his diagnosis before he left the building, so he didn’t have to go home wondering what was going on,” Dr. Passias said.

 An appointment was made the following Tuesday for the patient to see an OhioHealth Physician Group medical oncologist.
 So not only did the patient get his diagnosis quickly, but he also had his treatment protocols determined just a few days later.
 According to Dr. Passias, it’s becoming more and more the norm to see time shortened between testing, diagnosis and treatment for his patients, due to OhioHealth Physician Group doctors and clinicians working together at Pickerington.

 “There’s a comfort level for the patient that comes when we collaborate like this, providing them a timely, compassionate approach to their care." ~ Dr. Passias